 Hand & Finger Injuries

 A sprained finger occurs when the finger is bent in some way causing damage to the ligaments which connect bones together.
 It is a common injury in ball games such as American football, basketball, cricket and handball.
 A sprain can be helped by rest, ice and compression and also a taping method, details of which can be seen below.

 A thumb sprain occurs when the thumb is bent out of its normal range of movement, usually backward.
 It can happen in sports like skiing, rugby and basketball and causes pain and swelling.
 The ligaments supporting the joint at the bottom of the thumb get damaged, and this can be helped by taping, icing and compression.

 A broken thumb is a fracture of either of the two small bones called phalanges which make up the thumb.
 A broken thumb is not as common as a broken finger but is just as painful!
 Icing the thumb and avoiding moving it can help ease the pain until a doctor examines it for any possible complications.

 A broken finger is a break or fracture in any one of the 3 small phalange bones which make up each finger.

-A black fingernail is known as a subungual hematoma and is caused by a build-up of blood under a fingernail usually resulting from an impact or trauma to the finger which can cause considerable pain.
+A black fingernail is known as a subungual hematoma and is caused by a build-up of blood under a fingernail.
+This usually results from an impact or trauma to the finger which can cause considerable pain.
 In most cases ice and ibuprofen is sufficient to treat it and medical attention is not needed, unless it is very severe, as detailed below.

 The volar plate is a very thick ligament which joins two bones in the finger.
-A volar plate injury occurs when the finger is bent back the wrong way too far spraining or tearing the ligament.
+A volar plate injury occurs when the finger is bent too far back the wrong way, spraining or tearing the ligament.
 In some cases this finger injury can also involve a fracture.
 Read more on volar plate injury and how to treat it here.

-A dislocated finger occurs when two of the finger bones, forming a joints become displaced injuring the ligaments and other soft tissue in the process.
+A dislocated finger occurs when two of the finger bones forming joints become displaced, injuring the ligaments and other soft tissue in the process.
 The finger will look deformed and severe pain will be felt.
 Medical help should be sought immediately, especailly as there can be complications involving nerves and ligaments.

-A boutonniere deformity or button hole deformity is an injury to a tendon in one of the fingers, resulting in a deformed shape.
+A boutonniere deformity or buttonhole deformity is an injury to a tendon in one of the fingers, resulting in a deformed shape.
 This usually occurs after an impact to a bent finger.
 See below for more on the causes, symptoms and treatments of Boutonniere deformity.

 Cellulitis is a bacterial infection of the superficial and deep layers of the skin.
-In the finger tip, this is known as a felon.
+In the fingertip, this is known as a felon.
 It is often caused by a small injury to the end of the finger which can make it painful and swell up.
 Read more about this infection and how to treat it.

-Handlebar palsy is a name given to a condition suffered by cyclists.
+Handlebar palsy is a name given to a common condition suffered by cyclists.
 The symptoms are caused by compression of the ulnar nerve at the wrist against the handlebar.
 Treating this injury is usually simple, but sometimes medical help may be needed.
 Read more about Handlebar palsy here.

-A bruised hand, also known as a hand contusion occurs due to a direct trauma of the hand.
+A bruised hand, also known as a hand contusion, occurs due to a direct trauma of the hand.
 Impacts and crush injuries are the most common causes.
 This hand injury usually results in bleeding and subsequent bruising, and will be painful to touch.
 Rest and ice are two of the main ways to help this injury.

-A Boxers fracture is a break to either the 4th or the 5th Metacarpals which are the long bones on the outside of the hand.
+A Boxer's fracture is a break to either the 4th or the 5th Metacarpals which are the long bones on the outside of the hand.
 As the name indicates, this injury is usually caused by a hard impact against the hand, like a punch.
 Read more about how this hand injury can be treated.